Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 The scripts sets up 2 scheduled tasks:
 1. Upload of 1-day worth of usage data provided from the Provider Usage API at 9am every day.
 2. Upload of operational data every 13 minutes.
+(Note this is disabled in the current release while the script for usage is fixed)

 The data are uploaded to the OMS workspace you specified in the ARM template.